MikiP98/HumilityAFM/README.md

 - Improved Cabinet sound a bit
 - Server feature sync:
   - If the client config differs from the server one, display a warning message with the differences
-  - ~~Add a 1 time config override feature~~ *(Fabric will prevent the server connection, so all I can do is log the differences)*
+- Finish built-in jack o'Lantern rp compat resourcepack

 ### High priority:

 - Redo the window capture screenshots or at least crop the window app bar
 - Fix Cabinet breaking animation being invisible
-- Finish built-in jack o'Lantern rp compat resourcepack
-- Finish built-in coloured torches rp compat resourcepack
-- Add 'Shimmer' and 'Bliss' support for all the blocks from coloured feature set:
-  - Coloured Torches
-  - Coloured Jack o'Lanterns
-  - Light Strips
 - Add Illuminated Cabinet Brightening to the config
 - Add PBR data to:
   - Cabinet front texture: